babel/minify/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
-name: "\U0001F41B Bug: Error thrown during magnification"
+name: "\U0001F41B Bug report"
-about: The minifier could not complete because of a runtime error
+about: Incorrect Output or something is not working as expected

 ---